Totton and Eling: 19th century

+It was also divided into five ecclesiastical districts: Eling St Mary, North Eling, Netley, Marchwood and Colbury.

 Recent history

 The original village of Totton can be described as the areas of Totton, Testwood and the Salmon Leap, dissected by the A36 and the A336 and bordered by the River Test.
 From this, many new developments were made to expand the town.
 The Calmore estate was built in the early 1970s to the north of the town, and subsequent housing has merged the estate to the town as a whole.
 Extended housing to the Hounsdown region also occurred during the 1970s, with the construction of the school and the increased housing found there.
 In the late 1980s and 1990s, more housing was built to the west of the town towards Netley Marsh and along Ringwood Road.
 These developments, collectively referred to as West Totton, consisted of a new communal area and church and hall as well as huge amounts of new homes.

 Transport

 Totton and Eling is served by the railway at Totton railway station, on the South West Main Line to Southampton, London Waterloo, Bournemouth and Poole, and is run by South Western Railway.